LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 object name — that will be returned by the property ``declared_in/1``.
 The same is true for protocol declared predicates.

-Some properties such as line numbers are only available when the entity holding the predicates is defined in a source file compiled with the :ref:`source_data <flag_source_data>` flag turned on.
+Some properties, such as line numbers, are only available when the entity holding the predicates is defined in a source file compiled with the :ref:`source_data <flag_source_data>` flag turned on.
 Moreover, line numbers are only supported in :term:`backend Prolog compilers <backend Prolog compiler>`